Jesse Lott: Career

 In 1974, Lott returned to the Fifth Ward.
 In the summer of 1977, Robinson Galleries held a major exhibition of his work, Relics of the Future, the first large solo show for Lott.
-It included 40 works, including 14 sculptures, 5 paintings and a 30-minute video tape by Andy Mann that documented the original installation and opening.
+It included 40 works, including 14 sculptures, 5 paintings, and a 30-minute video tape by Andy Mann that documented the original installation and opening.
 The gallery also produced a 19-page catalog that accompanied the exhibit.
 Robinson Galleries presented Relics of the Future, Part Two the following year.

-In 1979, Lott's 9-foot, 200-pound figurative wire and rebar sculpture Zoroastera: Fire Spitter was included in Fire, a show of 100 Texas artists curated by James Surls for the Contemporary Arts Museum Houston.
+In 1979, Lott's 9-foot, 200-pound figurative wire and rebar sculpture Zoroastera: Fire Spitter was included in Fire, a show of 100 Texas artists curated by James Surls for Contemporary Arts Museum Houston.
 At Surls' invitation Art in America editor Lucy Lippard covered the exhibit for the international magazine.
 Her review was measured, but would be instrumental in bringing nationwide attention to Texas artists.